Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 The clearance and resettlement schemes pushed out residents into more affluent outer-city areas: increased commuting costs and more affluent expectations and lifestyles left lower disposable income for lower-skilled residents.
 A green belt was later created, shifting land values.

-The Government did not give any grants to the EU car companies such as VW to incentivise (re)development in the East Midlands thanks to their prior growth and prosperity - other areas that needed this even more were prioritised. (negative feedback?)
+The Government did not give any grants to the EU car companies such as VW to incentivise (re)development in the East Midlands thanks to their prior growth and prosperity - other areas that needed this even more were prioritised. (positive feedback)

 #### Modern-day Birmingham
 A large number of migrants from the Indian subcontinent was recorded in the 1991 census.
 25% were now non-British, largely driven by the increase in tertiary sector work and 3D jobs.
 By 2011, this share had increased to 49%.